celinakirschner/CAR-Information-Retrieval-Project/README.md

-# CAR-Information-Retrieval-Project
+# CAR-Information-Retrieval-Project (Group 6)

 In this README you will be guided through our project code and the several steps necessary to generate the needed files and results.

 ## Content
 * Notebooks and their content